mutualmobile/Praxis/README.md

 # Praxis
 2022 Hit Refresh!
 Praxis now loves ❤️ Jetpack Compose

-This is a sample app written in Kotlin following clean architecture principles which fetches random jokes and displays it.
+This is a sample app written in Kotlin following clean architecture principles which fetches random jokeViews and displays it.

 The purpose of this app to showcase:
  - Implementation of Jetpack Android Architecture components with Dagger Android and Data Binding to minimize boilerplate code